Feng Lixiang: Downfall

 On October 15, 2014, it was announced that Feng was being investigated by the Central Commission for Discipline Inspection of the Chinese Communist Party for "serious violations of laws and regulations".
 Feng was the first prefecture-level "first-in-charge" (i.e. party chief) to be investigated for corruption in Shanxi province after the 18th Party Congress.
 Following his dismissal, several of his subordinates, including the party chiefs of the Yanggao, Tianzhen and Zuoyun counties, were rounded up for investigation as well, showing the 'depth' of corruption in the city.
 In November 2014, Feng was indicted on charges of giving and accepting bribes by the Tianjin People's Procuratorate, and arrested.

 After his dismissal, Datong did not have a party chief until August 2015, when Beijing official Zhang Jifu was 'parachuted' into the city to take charge.
-On August 7, he was expelled from the Chinese Communist Party (CCP) and dismissed from public office.
-And his suspected crimes will be transferred to the procuratorate for further investigation and prosecution.
+On August 7, Feng was expelled from the Chinese Communist Party (CCP) and dismissed from public office.
+His suspected crimes will also be transferred to the procuratorate for further investigation and prosecution.

 On October 12, 2016, he was sentenced to 20 years and fined 2 million yuan for taking bribes, offering bribes and huge amount of property with unknown sources.